-Google Analytics (GA) integrates seamlessly with other members of G Suite, as well as other tracking tools.
+Google Analytics (GA) integrates seamlessly with other members of Google Workspace, as well as other tracking tools.
 Even if you’re running other analytic tools, you still need GA enabled.

 Unfortunately, despite significant developments over the past decade, Google Analytics continues to have a notoriously cluttered interface – making it anywhere from finicky to frustrating to use, even for established users.